CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 - Collaborated with Josh for endpoint and db model for fetching, collaborated with Kevin for Questionnaire Flow page

 ### Sherman Lam - z2o2b
-- Responsible for the creation, development and debugging of all aspects of user sign-up, login authentication
+- Responsible for the development, architecture, and debugging of all aspects of user sign-up, login, and authentication
-- Developed the protected routing of allowing only User Dashboard, Account , Generate Recommendation, Destination, and Activity pages to users who are logged into our site
+- Developed protected routing allowing conditional access to public/private pages authorized and explicit redirection to allowed pages
-- Created guards in place to prevent unauthorized access of pages when URL of the page is manually entered regardless of signed in/ logged out
+- Created guards to prevent unauthorized access of pages when URL is manually entered conditional of signed in/logged out status
-- Implemented page redirection to navigate users between pages to enhance ease of user-flow and increase user accesibility
-- Prevent logged-in users from accessing pages that they should not have access to, such as log in and signup pages
-- Created authentication architecture, utilizing JWT (Javascript Web Token) technology in order to procure a time-limited user token, which is stored in the browser's localstorage in order to allow for persistence of the user's log in status
+- Utilized JWT technology to procure a expiring user token, stored in localstorage allowing persistence/logging out of the user's log in status
-- Developed the process in which our application can access the localstorage to verify that the token is still active and determining whether the user should still be logged in based on the token's expiration time
-- Created the process to store the user's current state into Redux in order for the rest of the application to access the user's information as well as update
-- Created the thunks, services, as well as server-side changes in order to allow for user-login processes
-- Implemented Redux-Persist in order to have the redux store state be persisted throughout new tabs, new windows, as long as the user specifies that they want to have their account status "remember me" upon login, whilst still having checks in place such that regardless of remember status, will log the user out if the token has expired
-- Implemented the "remember me" functionality using token technology to persist user status throughout differnt windows/ sessions as long as the user's logged in token is valid
+- Implemented Redux-Persist, allowing new windows/tabs to persist state as long as "remember me" is selected, whilst ending session upon token expiry
-- Ensure that users that did not complete the question process will be directed to the Question stepper process prior to allowing them access to the User Dashboard or the Generate Destination pages
-- Created the Figma web application mockups and determine what features our site would need to feature in order to provide a good user experience
+- Mocked initial design with Figma and determine features our site requires to ensure optimal UX and align with accesibility standards
-- Created the conditional Navigation bar determined through logged in or logged out status as well as refining the routing between pages, and having correct page to page navigation
-- Assisted in discovering bugs, errors, and other abnormalities and resolving issues with other groupmates
-- Collaborated with Ronin on front-end components that revolve around the signup/login process
-- Collaborated with Josh on server side modifications that allowed for signup/login as well as ensuring that signup does not conflict with existing accounts and that login had the correct authentication
+- Collaborated with Josh and Kevin, ensuring signup does not conflict with existing users and that question stepper flowed smoothly
-- Collaborated with Kevin on server side modifications, as well as working with him on Question Stepper process for new-account signup flow and ensuring that the flow into the stepper and out of the stepper was maintained

 ### Weichong(Kevin) Zhao - x4x2b
 - Responsible for the development, infrastructure of the data structure for MongoDB as well as aspects of API.